freiheit-com/fdc-test-statistics/README.md

     curl -v https://<servername>/statistics/coverage/latest/<project-name> -H "auth-token: <statistics-auth-token>"

-Gives you the most recent coverage data for project `<project-name>`.
-Looks back at most 30 days.
-Aggregates coverage data over all subprojects and languages in `<project-name>`.
+Provides you with the most recent coverage data for project `<project-name>`.
+Goes back max.
+30 days into the past (in order to search for coverage-data).
+Aggregates coverage data throughout subprojects and languages in `<project-name>`.

 ## Query all projects